kscieslinski/CTF/pwn/ctfzone2019/tictactoe/README.md

         [...]
 ```

 So to get the flag a proxy server has to send GET_FLAG request to server.py.
 Then server.py will double check if the user really has won the game 100 times.
 One would ask why the server.py has to check the message from tictactoe server?
-This is similar strategy to online games where a server tracks only most secure information about player and the ones less important are kept inside client memory.
+This is similar strategy to online games where a server tracks only most secure information about player and the ones less important are kept on client side.
 The chances that the player exploits a client are way higher and so the server should not fully trust it.

 Ok, so we know that perhaps we have to pwn tictactoc proxy server and then we have to trick the server into thinking that we won 100 games so it sends the flag to tictactoe which will forward it to us.